mgscreativa/expo-notifications-test/README.md

 ## BUILD

 For local builds you must setup your dev environment as stated in Expo and RN documentation.
-Iy you use EAS servers, just remove the `--local` flag
+If you use EAS servers, just remove the `--local` flag

 ### Production local test build
 - Android local production test build `npx eas build --profile production-preview --platform android --clear-cache --local`